Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Matrix completion problems

-\begin{remark} An easy way to construct a suitable set $\set{G_1,\ldots,G_m}$ is to set $\set{e_1, \hdots, e_m} = \allEdges\setminus E$ and use $E_i = \allEdges\setminus\set{e_i}$, where $\allEdges$ denotes the set of all possible edges, see \cref{sec:graphTheory}.
-However, in practice this choice leads to a very slow convergence since each iteration only updates one entry in $\Gamma$ and a $(d-3)\times(d-3)$-dimensional matrix needs to be inverted to do so.
+\begin{remark} An easy way to construct a suitable set of graphs $\set{G_1,\ldots,G_m}$ is to put $\set{e_1, \hdots, e_m} = \allEdges\setminus E$ and use $E_i = \allEdges\setminus\set{e_i}$, where $\allEdges$ denotes the set of all possible edges, see \cref{sec:graphTheory}.
+However, this choice leads to slow convergence since each iteration only updates one entry in $\Gamma$ while requiring inversion of a matrix of dimension $(d-3)\times(d-3)$.
 Better performance can be achieved by choosing the $G_i$ to be decomposable completions of $G$, with separator sets being as small as possible; see \cite{baz2022} for details and further optimizations. \end{remark}

 In order to apply \cref{cor:completeGeneral}, an initial (non-graphical) completion of $\GammaO$, to be used as $\Gamma_0$, is required.
 The problem of finding such a matrix is also known as the Euclidean distance matrix completion problem, with solution algorithms for example in \cite{bakonyiJohnson1995} and \cite{fangEtAl2011}.